perfood/couch-auth/README.md

 - Manages permissions on an unlimited number of private or shared user databases and seeds them with the correct design documents

 ## Client Tools and Demo

+Todo: also fork & host the demos :)

 - [NG-SuperLogin](https://github.com/colinskow/ng-superlogin)
   Helps you easily integrate a SuperLogin backend into your single page AngularJS applications.